-SAY: Car.
-Airplane.
-Bus.
+SAY: Bowl.
+Cup.
+Spoon.

-ALT IND As you say the words, GIVE the manipulatives of the car, the airplane, and the bus to the student.
+ALT IND As you say the words, GIVE the bowl, the cup, and the spoon to the student.

-ALT IND After reading the question aloud, GIVE the manipulatives of the car and the airplane to the student.
+ALT IND After reading the question aloud, GIVE the cup and the bowl to the student.

 Refer to the student's usual expressive mode of communication to prompt the student to begin.
 For example, if the student uses the computer or an AAC device to express a response, SAY: Use the computer/your device [or other wording familiar to the student].